 - 1 teaspoon finely chopped rosemary, from about 1 sprig

-- 2 tablespoons unsalted pecans, roughly chopped
+- 2 tablespoons unsalted walnuts, roughly chopped

 - 1 teaspoon orange zest, optional

-- 8 ounce wheel of brie cheese, or camembert (for a funkier, stronger flavor)
+- 8 ounce wheel of brie cheese, or Camembert (for a funkier, stronger flavor)

 - ¼ cup fig jam